 Some of the money may have come from the royal family through a charity.
 In removing the 28 pages Bush said the publication of the information would damage American intelligence operations.
 In fact no one would be talking about it now were it not for families of victims of the attack and insurers, who are suing the Saudis.
 Wright goes on to report: To resume the story briefly: Federal lawsuit could reveal evidence of Saudi complicity in 9/11.
 A congressional intelligence report had the explosive pages redactedThe two men who authored them are likely to be called to appear in courtThe lawsuit has been brought by victims' families against Saudi kingdomSuit claims links between two hijackers and former Saudi figures in US By Tim Macfarlan For Mailonline Published: 10:15 GMT, 10 August 2015 | Updated: 13:13 GMT, 10 August 2015 A federal lawsuit could reveal details implicating the Saudi government in 9/11.

 A congressional intelligence report contains 28 censored pages reportedly linking Saudi officials to two of the Saudi hijackers.
 The Obama administration refuses to publish the pages, despite requests from Democrats and Republicans in Congress.
 The World Trade Center south tower burst into flames after being struck by hijacked United Airlines Flight 175 on September 11, 2001.
+They did so while working for the independent 9/11 Commission, from whose final report the most grave allegations against the Saudis were stricken.
 John Oliver - Obama in Saudi Arabia.
 Criticism of Saudi Arabia.
 Foreign Politics (Saudi Arabia) Post 911 Censorship.